Basic retirement of a civil servant: what difference between full and maximum rates?

 67 years

-The conditions for a full basic pension vary depending on your active category job:
+The conditions for granting a full basic pension vary according to the active category of employment.

 General case

-Tableau - Active Category Public Servant - Conditions for Granting a Full Rate Pension
+Tableau - Active Category Public Servant - Conditions for Granting a Full Rate Retirement

 You were born: